xTool F1 Ultra vs ComMarker B6 MOPA: Which Laser Is Right for You?

 Who Should Choose the xTool F1 Ultra?

-In short: choose the F1 Ultra if versatility, speed, and ease of use are your priorities, and your budget allows for it.
-You can Buy the xTool F1 Ultra directly from our store.
+Choose the F1 Ultra if versatility, speed, and ease of use are your priorities.
+Buy the xTool F1 Ultra directly from our store.

 Who Should Choose the ComMarker B6 MOPA?

 If you're already comfortable with EZCAD2 or LightBurn and don't need to engrave wood or acrylic, there's no reason to pay for the F1 Ultra's dual-laser system.
-The B6 MOPA does one thing — metal engraving — at a very high level for a very competitive price.
 Buy the ComMarker B6 MOPA here and see what it can do for your workflow.

 Verdict